Leucoselect® Phytosome (Grape Seed Phytosome — Indena)

 Pre-surgery — discontinue 1-2 weeks.

-SOY ALLERGY — Phytosome consideration.
+Soy allergy — Phytosome consideration.

 Frequently asked questions about Leucoselect® Phytosome (Grape Seed Phytosome — Indena)

-What is Leucoselect® Phytosome (Grape Seed Phytosome — Indena) used for?
+What is Leucoselect Phytosome used for?

-Does Leucoselect® Phytosome (Grape Seed Phytosome — Indena) interact with medications?
+Does Leucoselect Phytosome interact with any medications?